John IV of Trebizond: Marriage and children

 John IV was married twice, including Bagrationi daughter of King Alexander I of Georgia.

 John was in the past believed to have had as many as three children—a son and either one or two daughters.
-However, researchers from Kuršanskis in 1979 onwards consider it likely that John had only one child—Theodora Megale Komnene, better known by her Mongol appellation "Despina Hatun" (who married Uzun Hassan).
+However, researchers from Kuršanskis in 1979 onwards consider it likely that John had only one child—Theodora Megale Komnene, better known by her Turcoman appellation "Despina Hatun" (who married Uzun Hassan).
 Previously, the son Alexios, actually a son of John's brother Alexander, was ascribed to John.
 Valenza, wife of Nicholas Crispo, Lord of Syros, was called a sister of Theodora by Giovanni Battista Ramusio, but this appears to be an error.
 The wife of Nicholas is elsewhere called a Genoese.